The right gestures to prolong the life of your endoscope

 High-temperature industrial environments demand endoscopes capable of withstanding extreme conditions.
 Materials such as stainless steel, Hastelloy and Arcap are essential to guarantee durability and performance.
 Air- and water-cooling systems, combined with a triple-envelope sheath, ensure effective protection against heat and corrosion.

-High temperature inspection: key applications in thermal power plants
+High-temperature inspection: key applications in thermal power plants

 Hot repairs in industrial furnaces: the essential tools